astroza/si470x/README.md

 ```
 > **reset_tuner_si470x** is a program included in this repository.
 If you want to know how the **last line** works, please check https://www.kernel.org/doc/Documentation/i2c/instantiating-devices.

+Later, you can tune any FM radio frequency via /dev/radio0 V4L2 interface.
+The project http://benpfaff.org/fmtools/ is useful for you here.

+### Audio capturing

+ALSA Sunxi codec driver has a control "ADC Input Mux" to select the audio source for capturing.
 ## References
 - [1] Olinuxino Lime User Manual:
 - [2] A20 datasheet